18F/18f.gsa.gov/_posts/2016-04-18-the-teams-they-are-a-changin.md

 *—* [*Agile Manifesto*](http://www.agilemanifesto.org/)

 My team has experienced a lot of change in the past few weeks.
-We were a team of seven, and now we’ve been reduced to three.
+We were a team of seven, and now we’ve been reduced to two.
 We’re off-boarding two developers, a content specialist, and the product owner, and we’re onboarding a new content specialist and another developer.
 This is a lot of change to absorb at once.